toru173/nomi-discord-python/README.md

 ![Three API Keys' Screenshot](./docs/images/readme/'Three%20API%20Keys'%20Screenshot.png)

 #### Get your Nomi ID
 Navigate to your Nomi's Information page.
 Your Nomi's Nomi ID is at the bottom of the page.
+Copy it by clicking on the clipboard icon.

 !['Nomi ID' Screenshot](./docs/images/readme/'Nomi%20ID'%20Screenshot.png)